SDurand7/AVLIT-Engine/README.md

 # AVLIT-Engine
 Not maintained anymore.
-Brand new engine incomming.
+Brand new engine incoming.

 ## How to build
 The project uses CMake to build the engine and the application (minimum version 3.2).